vtex/ux-writing/docs/text-patterns/titles.md

 - VTEX should always be on All Caps.
 - Be mindful how other VTEX branded terms are written.
 They should be consistent throughout our platform and communication strategies.

-💡Examples
-SmartCheckout, inStore, VTEX Payment.
+💡Example: SmartCheckout, inStore, VTEX Payment.

 ![img](../../static/img/text-patterns/titles/Example.png)